Foxerine/code-interpreter/README.md

 ### 1. Execute Code

-Executes a snippet of Python code within a user's session.

 -   **Endpoint**: `POST /execute`
--   **Description**: Assigns a worker instance to the specified `user_uuid` (if one doesn't already exist) and then executes the code in that instance.
-Subsequent requests with the same `user_uuid` will be executed in the same instance, thus maintaining state.
+-   **Description**: Executes Python code within a user's stateful session.
+If it's the first request for a `user_uuid`, a worker is assigned.
+Subsequent requests use the same worker.
 -   **Request Body**:
     ```json
     {